openhab/website/blog/2023-12-22-openhab-4-1-release.md

 Even though your were able to change most settings from it, it had a few drawbacks:

-- Displaying all settings in the "System Settings" section, including those more advanced, cluttered the view, especially on smaller screens.
+- Displaying all settings in the "System Settings" section, including those more advanced, cluttered the view (especially on smaller screens).
-- Whilst access to the add-on store from the settings menu worked, it wasn't really intuitive to have it in the settings menu.
+- Whilst access to the add-on store from the settings menu worked, it wasn't very intuitive to have it in the settings menu.
 - The page did not use the additional space provided by large/wide screens, but at the same time was relatively high, so you had to scroll to see all entries.
 - Add-on settings had to be accessed through the add-on store.